 6 Subtle Signs You Could Use More Sleep (Beyond Just Feeling Tired)

-Deep-belly yawns, nap cravings, an unquenchable thirst for caffeine: Some signs of fatigue are obvious.
+Deep-belly yawns, midday naps, a thirst for caffeine: Some signs of sleepiness are obvious.
 But since sleep fuels so many processes in the body, tiredness can also be more subtle.
-Here are six lesser-known signals that you might want to start making sleep a higher priority:
+Here are six lesser-known signals that you might want to start making deep sleep a higher priority:

-Sex drive is largely dictated by hormones, and a lack of sleep can throw those hormones off.
-One study in the Journal of Clinical Endocrinology & Metabolism found that poor sleep can reduce the level of testosterone in particular: a sex hormone that gets both men and women in the mood.
-Hormonal imbalances can also make it more difficult to fall and stay asleep, potentially leading to a cycle of sleepiness (and sexlessness).
+Sex drive is largely dictated by hormones, and quality sleep helps keep these hormones in check.
+One study in the Journal of Clinical Endocrinology & Metabolism1 found that sleep was important for maintaining healthy levels of testosterone in particular: a sex hormone that gets both men and women in the mood.

-When we get a bad night's sleep, sour moods often follow.
-One small study in Clinical Psychological Science found that those who were sleep-deprived experienced, on average, 50% more unwanted thoughts than those who had a normal night's sleep the next morning.
-Alternatively, getting enough rest seems to promote a positive mood and support our capacity for mindfulness.
+When we get a night of less-than-great sleep, sour moods often follow.
+One small study in Clinical Psychological Science2 found that those who did clock enough hours of deep sleep had, on average, 50% more unwanted thoughts the next morning than those who had a quality night's sleep.
+On the other hand, getting enough rest seems to promote a positive mood3 and support our capacity for mindfulness.

 What to do about it.